 When we left the characters, Gemma had gained full custody of Tom and filed for divorce, while now-penniless Simon and Kate had welcomed their baby.
 So what happens next?

-What's new for series two?Details of series 2 have been kept tightly under wraps, but we do know that the story is going to take a big time jump, and will be set around two years in the future.
+What's going to happen in Dr Foster series two?As we mentioned, the BBC is keeping most of the plot points on lockdown, but we do know that the story is going to take a big time jump, and will be set around two years in the future.

 Suranne has said that the series will explore 'what happens to a woman after divorce, deceit and revenge has taken its toll', adding that it won't just be a repeat storyline of series one.